-If you’re thinking about volunteering abroad with International Language Programs you're probably thinking, "What would I be doing every day?"
-We gotcha covered.
+If you’re thinking about volunteering abroad with International Language Programs you're probably wondering,"What would I be doing every day?"

 For anyone looking to volunteer with ILP, we’ve mapped out a schedule to help you picture what a typical day is like.
-This will vary a little bit according to the city, school and country you are volunteering in.
-Typically in places like Asia, English classes are a part of school, so you might teach in the morning and afternoon and have your evenings free.
+This will vary a little bit according to the city, school and country you are volunteering in — Typically in places like Asia, English classes are a part of school, so you might teach in the morning and afternoon and have your evenings free.
 But when living in Europe, you’ll be teaching English in the evenings, as an after school program, so your mornings are open.
-See the difference?
-Don’t worry though — no volunteer teaches more than 20 hours a week (so you have lots of time to explore ... and plan your weekend itinerary for Bangkok!)
+While no volunteer will be teaching for more than 20 hours a week, when that happens differs.

 A typical schedule for your ILP semester

 Like we said, your schedule might vary a bit (you’ll get more specifics after you're officially assigned to a particular city and school) but here’s an example from one of our schools in Mexico that will give you a little insight into what a typical day is like!

 8:00 AM (Or whenever you get up) — You might have breakfast prepared for you, or have groceries purchased so you can eat